-Transaction cycle Description of risk Work completed Assurance gained & issues arising Employee remuneration Employee remuneration accruals understated (Remuneration expenses not correct) We have undertaken the following work in relation to this risk: documented our understanding of processes and key controls over the transaction cycle undertaken walkthrough of the key controls to assess the whether those controls were in line with our documented understanding substantive sampling of payroll system to payslips and contractual records reconciled the total pay per the payroll system to the general ledger Our audit work to date has not identified any significant issues in relation to the risk identified.
-There are four contracts outstanding to complete our testing.
-Operating expenses Creditors understated or not recorded in the correct period (Operating expenses understated) We have undertaken the following work in relation to this risk: documented our understanding of processes and key controls over the transaction cycle undertaken walkthrough of the key controls to assess the whether those controls were in line with our documented understanding substantive sampling of payments throughout the year and year end creditors testing for unrecorded liabilities Our audit work to date has not identified any significant issues in relation to the risk identified.
-Testing of the operating expenditure payments made in the year and opening / closing creditors is in progress.
+Transaction cycle Description of risk Work completed Assurance gained & issues arising Employee remuneration Employee remuneration accruals understated (Remuneration expenses not correct) We have undertaken the following work in relation to this risk: documented our understanding of processes and key controls over the transaction cycle undertaken walkthrough of the key controls to assess the whether those controls were in line with our documented understanding substantive sampling of payroll system to payslips and contractual records reconciled the total pay per the payroll system to the general ledger Our audit work has not identified any significant issues in relation to the risk identified.
+Operating expenses Creditors understated or not recorded in the correct period (Operating expenses understated) We have undertaken the following work in relation to this risk: documented our understanding of processes and key controls over the transaction cycle undertaken walkthrough of the key controls to assess the whether those controls were in line with our documented understanding substantive sampling of payments throughout the year and year end creditors testing for unrecorded liabilities Our audit work has not identified any significant issues in relation to the risk identified.
 Welfare expenditure Welfare benefit expenditure improperly computed We have undertaken the following work in relation to this risk: documented our understanding of processes and key controls over the transaction cycle undertaken walkthrough of the key controls to assess the whether those controls were in line with our documented understanding sample testing of welfare benefits expenditure reviewed the year end reconciliation between the housing benefits system and the general ledger Our audit work has not identified any significant issues in relation to the risk identified.
 Our testing has identified one fail in the rent allowance benefits testing.
 There is no impact on the expenditure recorded in the financial statements so we have concluded the statements are materially fairly stated.
 We will follow up the error as part of the Housing Benefit claim work later in the year.